Battle of Jibrieni: Battle

 On 17 December 1941, the Soviet M-class submarine M-59 carried out an attack against an Axis convoy near the coastal town of Jibrieni in December 1941.
 The convoy consisted of the Hungarian cargo ships Kassa and Kolozsvár and the Bulgarian cargo ship Tzar Ferdinand.
 The three ships were escorted by the Romanian destroyers Regele Ferdinand and Regina Maria, the Romanian gunboats Stihi and Ghiculescu and the Romanian torpedo boats Sborul and Smeul.
-The two torpedoes launched by the Soviet submarine missed the aft and bow of the Romanian destroyer by about 30 feet each.
-With 25 knots, Regele Ferdinand rushed to the place the torpedoes were launched from and dropped three series of depth charges.
+The two torpedoes launched by the Soviet submarine missed the aft and bow of the Romanian destroyer by about 30 feet (9.1 m) each.
+With 25 knots (46.3 km/h), Regele Ferdinand rushed to the place the torpedoes were launched from and dropped three series of depth charges.
 Between the second and third series, fuel and bubbles emerged from the water.
 Regele Ferdinand subsequently circled the area and dropped four more depth charges, followed by more fuel emerging from the depths as well as pieces of wood.
 Regele Ferdinand reported the sinking of the submarine, which was confirmed by the Romanian Naval Command.
 Post-war sources revealed the identity of the submarine as M-59.